2019 Yuen Long attack: Apprehending suspects

 After blocking entrances to the area for more than three hours, the police made no arrests.
 When queried, the police explained that it could not be confirmed that those in white were the ones who participated in the violence and that the police were unable to record the identities of those in white because of their large numbers.
 Yau Nai-keung, the Assistant District Commander of Crime in Yuen Long, also stated that the colleagues did not see anyone holding weapons at the area at all.

 Six men were arrested on 22 July 2019.
 According to the police, one of the arrested suspects had a triad background.
 Five more men were arrested on 23 July 2019.

 On 26 August, two men were charged and held without bail in relation to the Yuen Long attacks.
 Of the 30 people who have so far been arrested, some of whom have links to organised crime syndicates, only four individuals have been charged as suspects.
 Court hearings were scheduled to begin on 25 October.

+As of April 2025, 21 people have been convicted for rioting over the attack, 13 of whom belonged to the white-clad group and the remaining eight being other people at the scene; seven of the latter, including former lawmaker Lam Cheuk-ting, have appealed their convictions and sentences.